aswath5/aswath5/README.md

 **Infra & DevOps:**
 `Docker`, `Git/GitHub`, `Azure`, `AWS`, `PostgreSQL`, `MongoDB`, `Apache Spark`, `PySpark`

+---

+## 📚 Currently Exploring

+- Fourier Neural Operators (FNOs) for scientific ML
+- Real-time ML deployment pipelines + MLOps best practices
+- Equity-aware ML and bias analysis
+- Large Language Models (LLMs) in healthcare and engineering

+---

+## 🎯 What I'm Looking For

+Open to full-time roles in:

+- **Data Science / ML Engineering**
+- **Applied AI / Scientific Computing**
+- **AI for Healthcare / Engineering**
+- **Insight Strategy or Data Consulting**

+Looking to collaborate with teams who are driven, thoughtful, and focused on real impact.

 <!--
 **aswath5/aswath5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.